-From time to time incidents will occur which may impact on the ability of Schools, Departments, or the University as a whole to operate as normal.
+Incidents will sometimes occur which impact on the ability of Schools, Departments, or the University as a whole to operate as normal.
 This procedure outlines the University's general incident response arrangements, although there may be specific arrangements put in place to address particular incidents such as severe weather.